frogsfrogs/frogsfrogs.github.io/journal/_posts/2023-12-05-a-clean-room.md

 <br>
 my mother's rooms were never tidy
 not for longer than a moment.
-my grandfather's balcony was always covered in dust -
+my grandfather's balcony was covered in dust -
 dust so fine,
 and loved.
 <br>